 So I love focaccia as it is, just olive oil and sea salt but adding just a little bit of herbs -whether they are fresh like rosemary, thyme, basil etc or dried of the same or something like herbs de Provence, you really can’t go wrong.
 Pan size, if you make this in a smaller pan it will be thicker (this one is already fairly thick) and it could be sliced in half (as if you were butterflying it) and made into a sandwich or panini bread.
 There are soo many options!

-This CAN be made as an overnight version and it might be a little bit better.
-So if you have the time, and remember – this is always where I struggle.
-I would recommend making the dough the day before you want to bake it.
-With bread, time often equals flavor.
+Some focaccia recipes can be made the same day.
+That being said, with bread, time often equals flavor.
 So the longer a bread can rise it’s creating better flavor.
 By allowing the dough to cold ferment, it slows down the proofing process a lot, developing everything better.
-Now, if you don’t have 18+ hours, this bread is great in the 4-6 hours it takes as it.
+Now, if you don’t have 18+ hours, I would recommend my same day small batch focaccia.
 But overnight is even better.

 What you will do is after the dough is mixed, cover the bowl well and put it into the fridge for 18-48 hours for the first rise.
 Everything else will be the same, however you should allow more time for your second rise as the dough will need to come to room temperature as well.
 I’d recommend probably 2-3 hours depending on the warmth of the environment.
 But everything else stays the same!